 The NFV tunnel uses TCP transport and can handle both delay and a certain amount of packet loss without losing the PM function.

-*Note: Applicable only for reduced footprint use cases, see, Reduced NFV PM Footprint Configuration for more information.
+The RTT 2ms scenario applies only to reduced footprint use cases, see Reduced NFV PM Footprint Configuration for more information.

-Note: 100ms is a very long distance (Amsterdam <-> Washington) and typically this type of link is not suitable for NFV-type functions.
+Note: 100ms is a very long distance (e.g., Amsterdam <-> Washington), and typically, this type of link is not suitable for NFV-type functions.
+For example, placing a VNF Firewall in the US to support a service in the Netherlands may not be ideal.

 Example:

-If the Module is deployed 50 milliseconds away from the Sensor Control (100ms roundtrip) then the max PM bandwidth using this Module as an NFV sender will be 12.5Mbps.
-If occasional packet loss is expected, this drops to 4Mbps.
+If the Module is deployed 50ms away from the Sensor Control (100ms roundtrip), then the expected maximum PM bandwidth using this Module as an NFV sender will be 12.5Mbps.
+If occasional packet loss is expected, the expected value drops to 4Mbps.
 This is because the tunnel will have to start buffering and retransmit the lost packets.

 To test for capacity between the Sensor Control and the Module during deployment and provisioning, verify that:

-1. Test methodology can either be TWAMP generated from the Sensor Control (controlled from sensor orchestration capabilities within Provider Connectivity Assurance) or a layer-3 SAT test from a Module close to the Sensor Control, towards the Module to be tested.
+Test methodology can either be TWAMP generated from the Sensor Control (controlled from Skylight orchestrator) or a layer-3 SAT test from a Module close to the Sensor Control, towards the Module to be tested.

-2. To test for 12.5Mbps, set up a test transmitting 1,030 packets per second with packet size 1500B (Ethernet payload size)
+To test for 12.5Mbps, set up a test transmitting 1,030 packets per second with packet size 1500B (Ethernet payload size).

 | 100 | 500 | 500 |